vikumkbv/Project-DressMe/README.md

 # Software Development Group Project

-* This repo is used to develop sdgp project
+* This repository is used to collaborate for the software development group project.